 Seattle businesses can also request recycling service from any private recycling company.
-Many recycling companies will pay customers for recyclable materials.
+Many recycling companies will collect recyclable materials in a comingled all-in-one collection container.
 For referrals to private providers, contact the Green Business Program online or by phone at (206) 343-8505.

 If your business doesn’t need regular recycling service, you can take accepted materials to the Transfer Stations.
 There is no charge for recycling traditional items like glass, metal and plastic.
 The transfer stations also recycle building materials, vehicle batteries, used motor oil and tires; fees may apply.

-City ordinance bans recyclable materials and yard debris from garbage.
-Garbage containers filled with more than 10 percent of recyclable paper or yard waste will be tagged.
+City ordinance requires recyclable materials, compostable materials, and yard debris be kept out of garbage.
+Garbage containers filled with more than 10 percent of recyclables and compostables will be tagged.
 After two warnings (pdf), businesses will be charged $50 for each violation.

 Clear Alleys Program